TOP 10 THINGS TO DO OUT HERE

-Out here in Southeast Montana, we’re proud of all our big, open spaces.
-Thirteen counties make up more than 32,000 acres of land ready to be explored.
-However, the way we travel has changed in 2020, and many of us are looking for safe activities to do.
-Below, we’ve compiled a list of 10 (plus a couple extra) safe activities out here in Southeast Montana.
+Out Here in Southeast Montana, we’re proud of all our big, open spaces.
+Thirteen counties make up more than 32,000 acres of land ready to be explored – and we’ve compiled a list of 10 (plus a couple extra) of our favorites things to do.

 1. Appreciate Outdoor Art